gravitational/teleport/docs/3.0/architecture.md

 a certificate extension (opaque signed string).
-All hosts in a cluster can connect to auth server's HTTP API via SSH tunnel that checks each connecting client's certificate and role to enforce access control (e.g. client connection using node's certificate won't be able to add and delete users, and can only get auth servers registered in the cluster).
+All hosts in a cluster can connect to auth server's HTTP API via SSH tunnel that checks each connecting client's certificate and role to enforce access control (e.g. client connection using node's certificate won't be able to add and delete users and can only get auth servers registered in the cluster).

 ### User Certificates